phpbits/widget-options-beaver-builder-support/readme.md

 ### Welcome to our GitHub Repository

-<strong>Requires [Widget Options Plugin](https://widget-options.com/)!
+Requires [Widget Options Plugin](https://widget-options.com/)!
 Extend functionalities to Beaver Builder for more visibility restriction options.

 ## Installation ##